 Find out more: maternity and paternity leave

 2. Review your current financial situation

-Look at your income over the last three months and work out the average, so you can estimate your earnings in the months until your baby is born or you and or your partner plan to take leave.
+Look at your income over the past three months and work out the average, so you can estimate your earnings in the months until your baby is born or you and or your partner plan to take leave.

 - rent or mortgage payments

 - utility bills